What You Need to Know

 What Are Other Options?

 Plan N is the least expensive of these three plans but you’ll have more out-of-pocket costs with it.
-With Plan N you are responsible to pay these three items that Plan F covers in full:
+With Plan N, you are responsible for paying these three items that Plan F covers in full:

 - Maximum of $20 for doctor visits and $50 for ER visits